arteymix/arteymix.github.io/about/index.md

 For now, I work at [Hète.ca](http://hete.ca) and on my workgroup, [Pittoresque](https://pittoresque.github.io).
 I do web development in both places.

+If you would like to reach me, I have an email address which can be accessed in the left column.

 For those who care, my username is a slight modification of the goddess of hunt, Artemis.